Think Im calling myself a socialite from now on...04:19 PM Jul 04

 posted on: 14 September, 2018

 With more than 300 days of sunshine per year it comes to no surprise that the Romans set up camp in Nimes more than 2000 years ago.
 And NIMES almost feels like they never left.
 Many of the Roman monuments are as good as new.
-From the beautifully preserved amphitheatre, LES ARENES which is still use for concerts and events to the impressive roman temple MAISON CARREES.
+From the beautifully preserved amphitheatre, LES ARENES which is still in use for concerts and events to the impressive roman temple MAISON CARREES.
 It is impossible not to stumble over the remains Nimes Roman past.
-Step by back in time and be amazed….
+Step by back in time and enjoy THE BEST THINGS TO DO AND SEE IN NIMES.

 Museum of Roman Civilisation.
 Recently opened and the perfect starting point to your weekend break.
 It brings together the city’s huge collection of Roman antiquities.
 Some of the most striking exhibits are the frescos and mosaics uncovered during archaeological excavations around the city.
 After your tour head to the roof top restaurant to get a first taste of Nimes diverse local cuisine.
 Nimes boats an array of excellent restaurants serving hearty stews, light fish dishes and pastries to die for!